Salma-Bouzid/language_detection/README.md

 First, check how the train, validation and test sets where built and preprocessed [here](https://github.com/Salma-Bouzid/language_detection/blob/master/Build_dataset.ipynb).

-Second, check how we trained our Logistic regression model without running into memory erros on a Macbook Air [here](https://github.com/Salma-Bouzid/language_detection/blob/master/Train.ipynb).
+Second, check how we trained our Logistic regression model without running into memory errors on a Macbook Air [here](https://github.com/Salma-Bouzid/language_detection/blob/master/Train.ipynb).